 7 Tips To Get The Most Out Of Your Guitar Practice

-?????ut you can’t yet do it.
+This right here will solve most problems beginners and intermediates face when learning the guitar, but unfortunately many people do not heed this advice.
+But you will! 🙂 I think this is in part because many people do not know HOW to practice slow.
+Let’s say you want to play a riff or chord progression at 100 beats per minute, but you can’t yet do it.
 Most people will just practice at that speed in the hopes that one day they will eventually get it.
 This is a slow and frustrating way to go about it, as you will almost certainly make lots of mistakes.
 Instead, try practicing it at 50bpm, and make sure you can play it 10 times without making a mistake.
-Got it?
-Good, now move up to 60bpm and do the same thing.
+Then once you can do that move it up 10bpm to 60bpm and do the same thing.
 Keep moving up in speed until you are at 100% of your target speed.

-- 2Play along with recorded music.
 This is much more beneficial than just practicing playing music by yourself.
 It helps you develop a much stronger sense of rhythm, it helps you learn song structure, and your technique improves because you have to be able to change from one musical idea to another, oftentimes without taking a break.
+AND it trains your ear (something most guitar players never do).
 The best benefit of this is it is more fun than just playing alone.
 If you’re struggling to play along with a song, then combine this tip with the advice in point 1.

-- 3Don’t overwhelm yourself with learning lots of chords.
 If you are just starting out on guitar, you do not need to learn a lot of chords to start to sound good.
-A lot of songs only use four chords, so when you learn what four chords you need to know, you are on your way.
+A lot of pop, folk and country songs only use four chords, so when you learn what four chords you need to know, you are on your way.
 Some songs only use three chords, and there are a few songs that only use two.
 Yes, you will want to learn a lot of chords over the long term, but right now we want to get good at just a few basic chords.
 This leads me to my next point…